-Seven other states impose assessments that are percentages of revenues: Kentucky, up to 1%, 2%, or 6% of average daily revenue per patient bed (depending on type of facility); Rhode Island, 5.5% of gross patient revenue; Maine, 5.5% of net operating revenue; New Hampshire, 5.5% of net patient services revenue; Connecticut, up to 5.5% of a nursing home's annual net revenue per resident-day; West Virginia, 5.5% of gross receipts by nursing facilities; and Arkansas, 6% of statewide gross receipts for services.
-Michigan's rates are set by its Department of Community Health, and may not result in total collections exceeding 6% of gross revenues of all nursing homes in the state; that assessment will not be collected after the end of September 2011.
-Ohio's rate is set by its Department of Jobs and Family Services, and the total amount assessed may not exceed 5.5% of net patient revenue at all nursing facilities in the year.
+Seven other states impose assessments that are percentages of revenues: Kentucky, up to 1%, 2%, or 6% of average daily revenue per patient bed (depending on type of facility); Rhode Island, 5.5% of gross patient revenue; New Hampshire, 5.5% of net patient services revenue; West Virginia, 5.5% of gross receipts by nursing facilities; Arkansas, 6% of statewide gross receipts for services; Maine, 6% of net operating revenue; and Oregon, up to 6% of gross revenue.
 In Oklahoma, the total amount to be collected is equal to 6% of total gross revenues of all such facilities divided by total number of patient days; that amount is apportioned among individual nursing homes based on their number of patient days.
-Assessments in Georgia, Mississippi, and Nevada are set by state agencies, subject to federal limits on nursing home assessments.
+Assessments in Connecticut, Florida, Georgia, Michigan, Mississippi, Nevada, and Ohio are set by state agencies, subject to federal limits on nursing home assessments.
+Michigan also charges \$2.20 per licensed bed annually.